vampirebyte/rabbitmq-web-ocpp/README.md

 # RabbitMQ Web OCPP plugin

-This plugin provides is a thin translator layer for OCPP-over-WebSockets to RabbitMQ AMQP protocol.
+This plugin provides a thin translator layer for OCPP-over-WebSockets to RabbitMQ AMQP protocol.
 Both version `1.6J` and `2.x` should be supported as the base JSON format array was kept backwards compatible, even tho many of the action names and payload are changed.

 ## Installation